Dumfries: Political expansion

 The burgh of Dumfries was enlarged in 1929 to take in Maxwelltown on the west bank of the Nith, which had previously been a separate burgh in Kirkcudbrightshire.
 Further local government reform in 1930 brought the burgh of Dumfries within the area controlled by Dumfriesshire County Council, but classed as a large burgh which allowed the town to continue to run many local services itself.
 The town council was based at Municipal Buildings in Buccleuch Street, built in 1932 on the site of an earlier council building.

 In 1975 local government across Scotland was reformed under the Local Government (Scotland) Act 1973.
 The burghs and counties were abolished as administrative areas, replaced with a two-tier system of upper-tier regions and lower-tier districts.
 Dumfries therefore became part of the Nithsdale district in the region of Dumfries and Galloway.
 Nithsdale District Council took over the Municipal Buildings.
 Ancient titles associated with Dumfries' history as a royal burgh like provost and bailie were discarded or retained only for ceremonial purposes.
 Robes and chains often found their way into museums as a reminder of the past.
 Further local government reform in 1996 abolished Nithsdale district, since when Dumfries has been governed by Dumfries and Galloway Council, which has its headquarters in the town at County Buildings, which had been built in 1914 as the headquarters of Dumfriesshire County Council.

-Dumfries remains a centre of local government for a much bigger area than just the town itself.
-But its people, the Doonhamers still retain a pride in their town and distinctive identity.
-This is never more so than during the week-long Guid Nychburris Festival and its highlight the Riding of the Marches which takes place on the third Saturday in June each year.
+Dumfries serves as a centre of local government for the surrounding area.
+Residents, known as Doonhamers, maintain a distinct local identity that is reflected in events such as the week-long Guid Nychburris Festival.
+The festival includes the Riding of the Marches, held annually on the third Saturday in June.